 Studies have suggested that relaxation may assist in the treatment of phobias or panic disorder.
 Relaxation techniques have also been used to relieve anxiety for people in stressful situations and they were more effective than no treatment for depression, but not as effective as cognitive-behavioral therapy.
 Find out more.

 Yoga, which combines physical postures, breathing exercises, meditation, and a distinct philosophy, is one of the top ten CAM practices.
+Studies suggest that practicing yoga (as well as other forms of regular exercise) might confer health benefits such as reducing heart rate and blood pressure, and it may also help alleviate anxiety and depression.

 Evidence for the use of acupuncture – the Chinese practice of inserting needles into the body at specific points to manipulates the body's flow of energy – to treat anxiety disorders is becoming stronger.